cert-manager/infrastructure/README.md

 through the Netlify console UI and also through the website repository (`_redirects` file).

 Our secondary account is `cert-manager-website.netlify.app`, which will be the destination for the site after it's moved away from the old org.
-This account's credentials are stored in Venafi's 1password org.
+This account's credentials are stored in the cert-manager 1Password team.

 ### ArtifactHub

 We distribute our built helm charts [on ArtifactHub](https://artifacthub.io/packages/helm/cert-manager/cert-manager).

-Login details are stored in Venafi 1password.
+Login details are stored in the cert-manager 1Password team.

 ### Algolia